-Amending and Voting on Species Proposals
+Amending and voting on species proposals

-A proposal to include a species in the appendices or transfer a species from one appendix to another must be submitted by a Party at least 150 days before a CoP [CITES, Article XV(1)(a); Rule 22.1].
+A proposal to include a species in the Appendices or to transfer a species from one Appendix to another or to delete a species from the Appendices must be submitted by a Party at least 150 days before a CoP [Article XV.1(a) of the Convention; Rule 22.1].
 The Parties, however, may amend species proposals before approving or rejecting them, a process that raises several questions of procedure.

 The process for approving an amendment to a species proposal differs depending on whether the proponent amends the proposal or another Party proposes to amend it.
-Rule 22.2 allows the proponent to withdraw or amend the proposal to reduce its scope of effect "at any time."
+Rule 22.2 allows the proponent to withdraw or amend the proposal to reduce its scope of effect "at any time".
 The use of the phrase "at any time" indicates that a vote is not necessary to amend the proposal at the request of the proponent, and this has been the practice of the Parties.
-In contrast, Rule 23.6 allows any Party to "propose" an amendment, which must be put to a vote.
-When a non-proponent proposes an amendment, the Parties must vote - by a two-thirds majority - to amend the species proposal, and then vote a second time to approve the amended species proposal.
+In contrast, Rule 23.5 allows any Party to "propose" an amendment, which must be put to a vote.
+When a non-proponent proposes an amendment, the Parties must vote by a two-thirds majority to amend the species proposal, and then vote a second time to approve the amended species proposal.
 Once a proposal has been amended, the original proposal is void; the amended proposal cannot be re-amended to the original proposal (Rule 22.2).

-In addition, a proposal can only be amended to "precise" it or to "reduce its scope of effect".
-The Rules of Procedure do not define the phrases to "precise" the proposal or "reduce its scope of effect," but both phrases have logical meanings.
-The phrase "to precise" the proposal means to "clarify" the proposal.
-The phrase "to reduce its scope of effect" refers to the effect of a proposal in relation to a species's status in the appendices.
-For example, if a Party proposes to transfer three populations of a species from Appendix I to Appendix II, an amendment to apply the proposal to only one population would reduce the proposal's scope.
-Similarly, an amendment to transfer these populations to Appendix II subject to a quota could reduce the scope of the proposal, because the original proposal sought an Appendix II listing without other conditions.
-On the other hand, an amendment to apply the proposal to a fourth population, or to delete the species from the appendices, would increase the scope of the proposal, and would be therefore ruled out of order.
+In addition, a proposal can only be amended to 'make it more precise" or to "reduce its scope".
+The Rules of Procedure do not define the phrases to "make it more precise" or "reduce its scope", but both phrases have logical meanings.
+The phrase 'make it more precise" means to "clarify" the proposal.
+The phrase "to reduce its scope" refers to the effect of a proposal in relation to a species's status in the Appendices.
+For example, if a Party proposes to transfer three populations of a species from Appendix I to Appendix II, an amendment to apply the proposal to only one population would reduce the scope of the proposal.
+Similarly, an amendment to transfer these populations to Appendix II subject to a quota could reduce the scope of the proposal, because the original proposal sought an Appendix-II listing without other conditions.
+On the other hand, an amendment to apply the proposal, and would be therefore ruled out of order.